RedditRecs

 Reddit Icon

-benevolentdegenerat3 • about 1 month ago
+benevolentdegenerat3 • 2 months ago

 I got a track to mix that was vocal to a U87.
 They’re so saturated and resonant in mids/high mids and to be honest for what I was mixing it genuinely sounded awful for the job.
 I had to EQ to death because it was so ringy.